Cebuano grammar: With goal subject

 Here, it is similar to the circumstantial trigger (with benefactee subject) in that the goal subject Perla is also the indirect object of the sentence.
 Perla is marked by si, the personal direct noun marker, and is known to be the indirect object of the sentence due to the verb suffix -an, which indicates that the noun in the direct case would be the indirect object of the sentence.

 Instrument trigger

 Here, the instrument lapis is marked with ang, the general direct noun marker.
 The prefix I- indicates that the noun in the direct case (lapis) is also the instrument used to complete the action, which would not have been known otherwise.
 Linda is marked with the personal indirect noun marker ni, which indicates that Linda is not the noun in the direct case, yet is still the agent of the sentence.
-Sulat is marked with the general oblique indefinite marker og, indicating that sulat is neither the noun in the direct case nor the agent/doer, but rather, it is the direct object.
+Súlat is marked with the general oblique indefinite marker og, indicating that súlat is neither the noun in the direct case nor the agent/doer, but rather, it is the direct object.